ArvidAnderson/Electron-CryptoPrices/README.md

 I did use the [materializecss](https://materializecss.com/) frontend framework for the base styling because it's very friendly aswell as responsive to work with.

 ## TDL
-- Add auto refresher

-- Add option to remove specefic crypto on your watchlist

 - Full mac compatibility